HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 ## Largest Contentful Paint (LCP)

-[Largest Contentful Paint](https://web.dev/lcp/) (LCP) is the time from the start of the navigation until the largest block of content is visible in the viewport.
+<a hreflang="en" href="https://web.dev/lcp/">Largest Contentful Paint</a> (LCP) is the time from the start of the navigation until the largest block of content is visible in the viewport.
 This metric represents how quickly users are able to see meaningful content.

 We say that a website has good LCP if at least 75 percent of all page views are faster than 2,500 ms. Of the three CWV metrics, LCP pass rates are the lowest, often making it the bottleneck to achieving good CWV assessments.